-Laying aside all malice and guile and hypocrisy and envy, envy, ever-fine envy and evil speaking.

-[00:42:07] They are to be laid aside.
-They are not to be passed over.
-The Word of God will reveal and bring us so into the presence of God as we can abhor ourselves and we can judge ourselves in the light of the cross and judging ourselves in the light of the cross.
-Then the Spirit is not grieved.

-And then the power of the Holy Spirit, taking of the reality of Christ there in heavenly glory, is to be made good to us.
-But unless there is this application of the cross, then we are turning our backs upon an enormous portion of the New Testament.

-Why do you think it says in Colossians, mortify, kill, put to death our members that are upon the earth?

-It's a job to be done.
-Am I doing it?

-Are you, as you read Holy Scripture, allowing it so to search you that it goes into the inner corners of your heart and you see yourself in the sight of God and you do what God has done and you judge it, you turn away from it.
-[00:43:04] And then the way is open for an ungrieved spirit to fill you with the real vision of Christ where he is and to give you the real freedom that comes from walking in the truth.

-Well, I repeated one or two scriptures and I'm led to close by repeating them again.
-It's a negative thing, but it's because we have so little given attention to the need of dealing with self and the manifestations of the frightful crowd of evil beasts that dwells in each one of us that there's so little of the other side, and that is being full of the Spirit and with boldness witnessing and at the same time entering into the reality of heavenly truth.
-In the first epistle of Corinthians, when it talks about women having their heads covered, it says because of the angels.

-[00:44:03] Well, there's a plain indication that there are things which lie behind the directions that God gives to us that are hidden from us.
-They belong to the heavenly sphere and we're not told very much about it.
-It's plain enough in Ephesians chapter 6 that there are principalities and powers in heavenly places that are setting themselves against every move that we make to enter into our true canon.
-You see, there are great things behind the struggle that we have that are never explained to us.
-But what is open to us is to remember these words that a man examined himself.

-You say, we're not going for introspection.
-No, not only introspection.
-It's cutting.
-It's killing.
-It's sword work.
-It's not introspection.
-Let a man examine himself.
-If we would judge ourselves, we would not be judged with the world.

-I've heard of these, says Job, with the hearing of mine ear.
-But now mine eyes see a thing, and I bow myself and repent in just their eyes.
-And so Job sailed into true prosperity and there is spiritual prosperity ahead of us if we learn this basic lesson that came to Job.
-[00:45:09] Ahem.
+Does the Spirit of God bring to your mind personal feeling against a person?
+Laying aside all malice and guile and hypocrisy [00:42:02] and envy and evil speaking They are to be laid aside, they are not to be passed over The Word of God will reveal and bring us so into the presence of God as we can abhor ourselves and we can judge ourselves in the light of the cross and judging ourselves in the light of the cross then the Spirit is not grieved Taking of the power of the Holy Spirit Taking of the reality of Christ there in heavenly glory is to be made good to us But unless there is this application of the cross then we are turning our backs upon an enormous portion of the New Testament Why do you think it says in Colossians Mortify, kill, put to death our members that are upon the earth It's a job to be done Are you as you read Holy Scripture longing it so to search you that it goes into the inner corners of your heart and you see yourself in the sight of God [00:43:02] and you do what God has done and you judge it, you turn away from it and then the way is open for an ungrieved spirit to fill you with the real vision of Christ where he is and to give you the real freedom that comes from walking in the truth I've repeated one or two scriptures and I'm led to a close by repeating them again It's a negative thing but it's because we have so little given attention to the need of dealing with self and the manifestations of the frightful crowd of evil beasts that dwells in each one of us that there's so little of the other side and that is being full of the Spirit and with boldness witnessing In the first epistle of Corinthians when it talks about women having their heads covered [00:44:01] it says because of the angels There's a plain indication that there are things which lie behind the directions that God gives to us that are hidden from us They belong to the heavenly sphere and we're not told very much about it It's plain enough in Ephesians 6 Our principalities and powers in heavenly places are setting themselves against every move that we make to enter into our true canon You see there are great things behind the struggle that we have that are never explained to us but what is open to us is to remember these words Let a man examine himself You say we're not going for introspection No!
+Not only introspection It's cutting, it's killing, it's sword work Let a man examine himself If we would judge ourselves, we'd not be judged with the world I've heard of these, says Job With the hearing of mine ear, but now mine eye seeth thee And I bow myself and repent in just their eyes And so Job sailed into true prosperity [00:45:01] And there is spiritual prosperity ahead of us if we learn this basic lesson that came to Job